 Architectural Photography 101.
-Landscape and Travel Fine Art Photography — Ramon Fritz
+Ramon Fritz Fine Art Photography

 Architectural photography can seem deceptively simple.
 But a fine interplay of perspective, focus and lighting is needed to get the right imagery.
 Cameras and lenses play a big role, as does sharpness and texture, which are equally as important for this type of photography.
 Whether you are a beginner photographer or a newby to architectural photography, here are some important tips you could do well to remember.